 Boaters, in particular, are readying their gear – and their vessels – and charting a course for the area’s rivers and lakes.

-When their boats aren’t in use, however, more and more owners of waterfront properties are opting for dry boat storage solutions at home, instead of in a garage or at a marina – and there are plenty of good reasons to do so.
+When their boats aren’t in use, however, more and more owners of waterfront properties are opting for dry boat storage solutions at home, instead of in a garage or at a marina – and there are plenty of benefits of dry boat storage.

 Here are just three: